doriordan/skuber/README.md

 ![Latest Release](https://img.shields.io/badge/Latest%20Release-3.1.0-red.svg)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/doriordan/skuber/blob/master/LICENSE.txt)

 ***Announcement*** Looking to build a Kubernetes-native operator or controller in Scala?
-The new [skuber-operator](https://github.com/doriordan/skuber-operator) project builds on Skuber to offer a fully-featured Operator SDK similiar to those offered in other languages.
+The new [skuber-operator](https://github.com/doriordan/skuber-operator) project builds on Skuber to offer a fully-featured Operator SDK similar to those offered in other languages.

 # Skuber

 Skuber is a Scala client library for [Kubernetes](http://kubernetes.io).
 It provides a fully featured, high-level and strongly typed Scala API for managing Kubernetes cluster resources (such as Pods, Services, Deployments, StatefulSets, Ingresses, Roles etc.) via the Kubernetes REST API server.

-Applications have a choice between a Future-based API or an effects-based API.
+The client library offers asynchronous and streaming operations with applications able to choose clients offering different API approaches
+- `Future` based: two mature client choices based on Pekko or Akka under the hood respectively
+- `Effect System` based: : two pre-release client choices based on `ZIO` or `cats-effect` stacks respectively.

 ## Features

-- Choice of fully featured asynchronous and streaming clients -
-  - Two mature clients offering `Future` based APIs:
-    - Pekko-based (preferred)
-    - Akka-based (for Akka licensees)
-  - Two `effects systems` based clients (pre-releases):
-    - A `cats` client with a `cats-effect` and `FS2` based API
-    - A `zio` client with a `ZIO` API
 - Comprehensive support for Kubernetes API model represented as Scala case classes
 - Full support mapping between the model and the required Kubernetes JSON representations for the API
-- Client API for creating, reading, updating, removing, listing and watching resources on a Kubernetes cluster
+- Choice of client APIs for creating, reading, updating, removing, listing and watching resources on a Kubernetes cluster
-- The API is asynchronous and strongly typed e.g. `k8s.get[Deployment]("nginx")` returns a value of type `Future[Deployment]` (Pekko client) or `IO[K8sException, Deployment]` (zio client)
+- The API is asynchronous and strongly typed e.g. `k8s.get[Deployment]("nginx")` returns a value of type `Future[Deployment]` (Pekko client) or `IO[K8sException, Deployment]` (ZIO client)
 - Optional fluent API for building common Kubernetes resource types
 - Reuse existing `kubeconfig` files (via KUBECONFIG environment variable) for the client configuration without modification
 - No need for explicit configuration when run inside a pod - the client detects its environment and connects automatically to the cluster API server, periodically refreshing the access token used